SASlabgroup/SWIFT-codes/Documents/SWIFT_README.txt

 	Data are contained within a mission directory folder (e.g. 'SWIFT24_24Oct2024'), with subfolders for each instrument payload.
 	The instrument subfolders are named either by serial com port # (e.g. 'COM-3'), or instrument short-name (e.g. 'SIG' for Signature1000).
 	Within each instrument subfolder, burst files are further sorted into subfolders based on date (e.g. '20241104' for Nov 04, 2024).
-	Burst files are named with the mission name, instrument short-name, burst time to the hour, and burst number within the number (e.g. 'SWIFT24_SIG_24Nov2025.dat').
+	Burst files are named with the mission name, instrument short-name, burst time to the hour, and burst number within the hour (e.g. 'SWIFT24_SIG_24Nov2025_14_05.dat').

 Level 1 (L1): On-board processed data, contains data products such as wave spectra, turbulent dissipation rate, bulk wind speeds, etc.
 	These data are made available in real time via Iridium telemetry, and can be queried after a deployment as well.
 	Quality control is limited.

-Level 2 (L2): Limited QC of the on-board processed data, primarily to identify and remove bursts obtained when the SWIFT was out of the water.
+Level 2 (L2): Basic QC of the on-board processed data to identify and remove bursts obtained when the SWIFT was out of the water.

-Level 3 (L3): Some or all instruments have been reprocessed using the raw burst data offloaded after the SWIFT has been recovered.
+Level 3 (L3): Some or all instruments are reprocessed using the raw burst data offloaded after the SWIFT has been recovered.
-	This product has significantly more quality control than the L3 product.
+	This product has significantly more quality control than the L2 product.

 Level 4 (L4): Ad hoc, experiment specific quality control applied to a SWIFT structure.
 This is the highest quality-controlled SWIFT version.